avi-nz/NBA-Playoff-Prediction-Simulation/README.md

 ## Content & Documentation
 This project is being documented publicly throughout development.

+### Project Development Journal:
+Read about the development journey for this project.
+All the ups and downs, wins and losses - [Project Development Journal](project_document.md)

 ### Content:

 #### 🎥 Full project breakdown video